MichAuto > Blog > Media Coverage > ‘Maybe this is the future’: Detroit auto show leaders reimagine event that draws 800,000

 Future auto shows could feel more like festivals, multiple industry leaders said.

-“It’s really an intersection of auto shows as we know it, cultural events – like a South by Southwest – and also a technology event – like a Consumer Electronics Show,” said Glenn Stevens Jr., executive director of MICHauto, the statewide mobility industry association.
+“It’s really an intersection of auto shows as we know it, cultural events – like a South by Southwest – and also a technology event – like a Consumer Electronics Show,” said Glenn Stevens Jr., executive director of MichAuto, the statewide mobility industry association.

 The success of Motor Bella will play a big role in how the 2022 show looks.
 Organizers are even considering hosting it on two separate weekends, Alberts said, with one weekend indoors at the TCF Center and the other at the M1 Concourse.